-- NYC Training Grant The NYC Training Grant program has attracted many positive responses and applications from companies interested in training new and current employees, including businesses in Lower Manhattan.
-As a result, the City has obligated all funds currently available to the program.
-Additional funding may be available in the next year. - o On-The-Job Training This program provides reimbursement of up to 50 percent of a targeted new employee's salary during the employee's training period. - o Worker Career Centers Training Vouchers Individual training vouchers for up to \$2000 awarded to individuals based on needs and assessment. - Customized Training Contracts NYC Workforce Investment Act (WIA) system through the One Stop can allocate training funding through a contract training that is customized to businesses' specific needs.
+- NYC Training Grant The NYC Training Grant program attracted many positive responses and applications from companies interested in training new and current employees, including businesses in Lower Manhattan.
+As a result, the City obligated all funds available to the program. - On-The-Job Training This program provides reimbursement of up to 50 percent of a targeted new employee's salary during the employee's training period. - Worker Career Centers Training Vouchers Individual training vouchers for up to \$2000 awarded to individuals based on needs and assessment. - Customized Training Contracts NYC Workforce Investment Act (WIA) system through the One Stop can allocate training funding through a contract training that is customized to businesses' specific needs.

-Not-for-profits:
+• Not-for-profits:

-- Consortium for Worker Education (CWE) has the capacity to design industry-specific training initiatives to meet the needs of its union partners.
-CWE is currently preparing participants for careers in the baking, construction, health care, and child care industries. - September 11th Fund Employment Assistance: Surviving family members and the severely injured (regardless of pre-9/11 employment), and all displaced workers (regardless of immigration status) who lost jobs or experienced severe loss of income between September 11, 2001 and January 11, 2002, and worked South of Canal (or in portions of Chinatown and Little Italy) can receive career counseling, job readiness training, job referrals, English classes, and skills training and income support while in job training.
+- Oconsortium for Worker Education (CWE) has the capacity to design industryspecific training initiatives to meet the needs of its union partners.
+CWE is currently preparing participants for careers in the banking, construction, health care, and child care industries. - September 11th Fund Employment Assistance: Surviving family members and the severely injured (regardless of pre-9/11 employment), and all displaced workers (regardless of immigration status) who lost jobs or experienced severe loss of income between September 11, 2001 and January 11, 2002, and worked South of Canal (or in portions of Chinatown and Little Italy) received career counseling, job readiness training, job referrals, English classes, and skills training and income support while in job training.

-Businesses in the area have oversubscribed to programs such as the Business Recovery Grant (BRG) program and undersubscribed to ETAP.
-Therefore, LMDC reallocated \$9,500,000 for ETAP to the BRG program through Amended Partial Action Plan 4.
+Businesses in the area had oversubscribed to programs such as the Business Recovery Grant (BRG) program and undersubscribed to ETAP.
+Therefore, LMDC reallocated \$9,500,000 from ETAP to the BRG program through Amended Partial Action Plan 4.
 This allowed alternative sources of funding to be used for employment training assistance and targeted HUD funds where there was an immediate demand for funding and limited alternative sources of funding.

-This amendment reduces the ETAP allocation by an additional \$154,000 based on actual program expenditures.
-This amount will be reallocated per the Final Action Plan.
+Later amendments reduced the ETAP allocation by an additional \$162,229 based on actual program expenditures.
+This amount has been reallocated per the Final Action Plan.